Skip to Main Content

 • Stabilize the patient and calmly explain what happened.

 • Document the incident and note any witnesses with their contact information.
+Consult TDIC’s Advice Line and Adverse Occurrence Guide for additional guidance.

 • Follow up with patients to check on their recovery.
+Policyholders and dental association members can sign in to download a Swallowedor Aspirated Object Letter from TDIC’s sample forms.

 • Contact your insurance carrier to file an incident report.